To diagnose a subarachnoid hemorrhage, your health care provider is likely to recommend:

 - CT scan.
-This imaging test can detect bleeding in your brain.
+This imaging test can detect bleeding in the brain.
+While a CT scan is a highly effective test when performed properly, the scan may not find the bleed if you have a low red blood cell count (anemia) and only a small amount of blood is lost during the bleed.
 Your doctor may inject a contrast dye to view your blood vessels in greater detail (CT angiogram).

 - Other endovascular treatments.
 Certain aneurysms can be treated with endovascular embolization that uses newer technology such as stent-assisted or balloon-assisted coiling or devices that divert blood flow.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.